asyncapi/community/BOUNTY_PROGRAM.md

 AsyncAPI Maintainers are allowed to work on Bounty Issues submitted by themselves.

-Bounty Program Participant is allowed to choose up to two Bounty Issues of any Complexity Level for simultaneous delivery.
+Bounty Program Participant is allowed to choose up to two Bounty Issues of any Complexity Level for simultaneous resolution.

-In case the doc documenting functionality, which is being covered in the Bounty Issue, should be created, edited, or altered simultaneously with the Bounty Issue's resolution, such requirement should be explicitly stated in the Scope during Bounty Issue submission.
+In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope during Bounty Issue submission.

+## Claiming reward

+Claiming reward for the completed Bounty Issue is made through submission of invoice at [AsyncAPI page on OpenCollective](https://opencollective.com/asyncapi) (button 'SUBMIT EXPENSE') with invoice subject '`Bounty [repo]#[issue]`' (e. g. '`Bounty cli#38`'), tag '`bounty`'.

+At the time of writing (2023-10-01) OpenCollective supports `ACH`, `International SWIFT through Wise` (limitations of financial technology company 'Wise' are applied) and `PayPal` as automated payout methods.
+In rare cases (once per calendar year) Bounty Program Participant in personal communication with OpenCollective can request them to perform a payout using custom payment method.

+**Potential Bounty Program Participants should check whether they will be able to receive payment themselves before starting participation in the Bounty Program.**

+Note, that if Bounty Program Participant submits invoice expenses for more than $600 USD per calendar year to a Collective at OpenCollective with a Fiscal Host in the US (which is AsyncAPI), she or he will be asked to fill out an IRS tax information form, which will be either a `W-8BEN` or a `W-8BEN-E` depending on whether the Bounty Program Participant is an individual or a sole proprietor, supplying a local tax ID.

 ## Ban

+Each new Bounty Program Participant starts participation in the Bounty Program with the quantity of Bans equal to zero.

+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs silent drop) for the first time, she or he receives a First Ban and will not be eligible to participate in the Bounty Program during the next one calendar quarter.
+After this period the First Ban expires.

-Should any Bounty Program Participant drop or fail to complete one Bounty Issue assigned to them, she or he will not be eligible to participate in the Bounty Program during next calendar quarter as a penalty.
+In case a Bounty Program Participant stops rendering services directed towards resolution of the Bounty Issue without any communication on the subject (performs silent drop) for the second time during two calendar quarters after the expiration of the First Ban, she or he receives a Second Ban and will not be eligible to participate in the Bounty Program during the next three calendar quarters.
+After this period the Second Ban expires.

-Dropping or failing to complete two Bounty Issues will result in permanent ban from participation in the Bounty Program.
+After the expiration of the Second Ban or after two calendar quarters after the expiration of the First Ban if no Second Ban was received during this time, her or his Ban history is considered clean, and the quantity of Bans is reset to zero.

+A dedicated list is used for the purpose of tracking Ban history.

-## Instruction on gaining a Ban
+## Instruction on assuring a Ban receipt

-First ask to assign the Bounty Issue to you, _only then_ start to think on the task, understand you can't do it, silently drop.
+First ask to assign the Bounty Issue to you on GitHub, _only then_ start to think on the task, understand you can't do it, silently drop.

-## Instruction on avoiding a Ban
+## Instruction on avoiding a Ban receipt

-Think on the task, make sure that you understand how to do it and CAN do it, ask to assign the Bounty Issue to you, meet all milestones of the Bounty Issue Timeline.
+Think on the task, make sure that you understand how to do it and CAN do it, ask to assign the Bounty Issue to you on GitHub, meet all milestones of the Bounty Issue Timeline.

-##### This document is the consolidated and formalized version of information publicly available in free form at
+##### This document is the consolidated and formalized version of all information publicly available in free form at
 ##### https://github.com/orgs/asyncapi/discussions/541#discussioncomment-5462792
 ##### https://github.com/orgs/asyncapi/discussions/877#discussioncomment-6970799